Cameron-Nann-Python/ibm-data-science-projects/m_11_gen_ai/ford_cars_project/README.md

 ## Tasks

 The following tasks were performed to achieve the business objective:
-- data cleaning: remove duplicate entries and imputing missing values
+- data cleaning: removed duplicate entries and imputing missing values
-- exploratory data analysis (EDA): examine relationship between features and price
+- exploratory data analysis (EDA): examined relationship between features and price
   - identify number of sales per fuel type
   - identify transmission type with highest number of price outliers
 - selecting model architecture: compare linear, polynomial, and ridge regression for univariate and multivariate analysis